Infinite Jest

 Infinite Jest is a 1996 novel by American writer David Foster Wallace.
-Categorized as an encyclopedic novel, Infinite Jest is featured in Time magazine's list of the 100 best English-language novels published between 1923 and 2005.

-The novel has an unconventional narrative structure and includes hundreds of extensive endnotes, some with footnotes of their own.
+Often considered Wallace’s magnum opus, the book has been categorized as an encyclopedic novel due to its unconventional narrative structure and hundreds of extensive endnotes, some with footnotes of their own.

-A literary fiction bestseller after having sold 44,000 hardcover copies in its first year of publication, the novel has since sold more than a million copies worldwide.
+A literary fiction bestseller after having sold 44,000 hardcover copies in its first year of publication, Infinite Jest has since sold more than a million copies worldwide.
+Since its initial publication it has been published with forewords by Dave Eggers, Tom Bissell, and Michelle Zauner for its 10th, 20th, and 30th anniversaries, respectively.

 Development

 Wallace began Infinite Jest, "or something like it", several times between 1986 and 1989.
 His efforts in 1991–92 were more productive; by the end of 1993, he had a working draft of the novel.

 From early 1992 until the novel's publication, excerpts from various drafts appeared sporadically in magazines and literary journals including Harvard Review, Grand Street, Conjunctions, Review of Contemporary Fiction, Harper's Magazine, The Iowa Review, The New Yorker and the Los Angeles Times Magazine.

 The book was edited by Michael Pietsch of Little, Brown and Company.
 Pietsch made suggestions and recommendations to Wallace, but every editing decision was Wallace's.
 He accepted cuts amounting to around 250 manuscript pages from his original submission.
-He resisted many changes for reasons that he usually explained.
+He resisted many changes for reasons he usually explained.

-The novel gets its name from Hamlet, Act V, Scene 1, in which Hamlet holds the skull of the court jester, Yorick, and says, "Alas, poor Yorick!
+The novel gets its name from Hamlet, Act V, Scene 1, in which Prince Hamlet holds the skull of the court jester, Yorick, and says, "Alas, poor Yorick!
 I knew him, Horatio: a fellow of infinite jest, of most excellent fancy: he hath borne me on his back a thousand times; and now, how abhorred in my imagination it is!"

 Wallace's working title for Infinite Jest was A Failed Entertainment.

 Setting

-In the novel's future world, the United States, Canada, and Mexico together compose a unified North American superstate known as the Organization of North American Nations, or O.N.A.N. (an allusion to the Biblical character Onan).
+In the novel's future world, the United States, Canada, and Mexico together compose a unified North American superstate known as the Organization of North American Nations, or O.N.A.N. (an allusion to onanism).
 Corporations are allowed the opportunity to bid for and purchase naming rights for each calendar year, replacing traditional numerical designations with ostensibly honorary monikers bearing corporate names.
 Although the narrative is fragmented and spans several "named" years, most of the story takes place during "The Year of the Depend Adult Undergarment" (Y.D.A.U.).

-On the orders of U.S. President Johnny Gentle (a germaphobic singer-cum-politician who campaigned on the platform of cleaning up the U.S. while ensuring that no American would be caused any discomfort in the process), much of what used to be the northeastern United States and southeastern Canada has become a giant hazardous waste dump, an area "given" to Canada and known as the "Great Concavity" by Americans due to the resulting displacement of the border.
+On the orders of U.S. President Johnny Gentle (a germaphobic singer and politician who campaigned on the platform of cleaning up the U.S. while ensuring that no American would be caused any discomfort in the process), much of what used to be the northeastern United States and southeastern Canada has become a giant hazardous waste dump, an area "given" to Canada and known as the "Great Concavity" by Americans due to the resulting displacement of the border.